arunpariyar/arunpariyar/README.md

 🤔 I can't decide if i love frontend more than backend but i am always down for writing vanilla CSS.

-🏄 I am currently working on HourOne a learning exchange platfrom with the format of exchanging an hour for an hour
+🏄 I am currently working on HourOne a knowledge exchange platform in the format of exchanging an hour for an hour of learning.

 💜 I love all things code and community.